The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 The Faculty of Arts will implement a hybrid admissions model starting from 2020 entry.
 Students may apply for admission to the Broad-based Programme or to a specific Major Programme.
 The English Language and Literature Major programme offers excellent opportunities for students to develop their

 The Department of English Language and Literature offers students a variety of study routes in the form of Concentrations within the Major, a Double Major Programme (taught along with Chinese Language and Literature; Religion, Philosophy and Ethics; or Translation) as well as accessible and portable Minor programmes.

 Concentrations: Students can accumulate Major elective units concentrating their study on a focused area, namely, “Literary and Comparative Studies” or “Language and Communication Studies”.
 Students may also choose a “flexible” concentration within the Major by accumulating sufficient units leading to a “General Studies”concentration.

 Minor and Cross-faculty Concentrations: Students may use their free elective units to develop a Minor in an area outside their Major programme.
 Depending on individual interests, students may choose any approved Minor programme on offer (such as creative writing, theatre studies, marketing, a foreign language and journalism) as well as the cross-faculty Gender Studies Concentration.

 Student Learning Experiences

-As many as 10% annually of our BA graduates have secured postgraduate studentships at the MPhil and PhD level, in support of further training at some of the world’s finest universities, including Cambridge University, Georgetown University, University College London, and SOAS University of London.
+As many as 10% of our annual BA graduates have secured postgraduate studentships at the MPhil and PhD level in support of further training at some of the world’s finest universities, including Cambridge University, Georgetown University, University College London, and SOAS University of London.

 Other graduates have transitioned effectively into professional careers such as arts administration, legal studies, banking, business, civil service, journalism, public relations, marketing, translation, mass communication, teaching and tourism.